gatesch/example-php-sti-helloworld/README.md

 ### Webconsole

-* log into your OpenShift V3 Master (eg. https://master.appuio-beta.ch)
+* log into your OpenShift V3 Master (eg. oc login https://atomic1.example.com)
 * Create a new Project
 * "Add to Project" a php:5.6 application
-* name the application for example appuio-php-sti-example and provide the git repository URL, in this example https://github.com/appuio/example-php-sti-helloworld.git
+* name the application for example php-example and provide the git repository URL, in this example https://github.com/gatesch/example-php-sti-helloworld.git
 * the build and deployment is automatically triggered and the example application will be deployed soon

 ### CLI / oc Client